defencedog/arm64-Android-Termux-Builds/IPOPT_ARM64_ANDROID/README.md

 pkg i gcc-default-11 (a small size symlinking tool.
 Will be intermittently installed & uninstalled)
 ```
 <br>All builds are to be placed in `$PREFIX/local`<br>
 Use `tree` command to know the directory structure once unzipping archives using `7z x <file>.7z`.
-There will be some empty fodlers & required further action will be mentioned in `README.txt`For instance:
+There will be some empty fodlers & required further action will be mentioned in `README.txt`<br>
+For instance a `tee` output:
 ```
 ~ $ tree metis_aarch64-linux-android/
 metis_aarch64-linux-android/